Preshy-Jones/frontendassessment/README.md

 I used the redux toolkit to save the search Value of the user and a boolean "isSearch" to check if a user in the default mode or search mode.

+Proposed Improvements:
+- A real time search funtionality that will eliminate the need for users to click on the button to view their search results.
+Enabling them to see their search results instantly while they are typing.
+- A sorting option to sort from newest to oldest and vice versa and non alphabetically.
+-

 ps: Pls note that sending too many requests requests in a short period may return an error from time to time due to using graphcms's free tier.
 If you arrive at en error, pls wait a few seconds before filtering or searching again.